Back

 Year 7

 Groups are currently in tutor groups, which are completely mixed ability.
 We will monitor the progress of the cohort and decide before the end of Autumn term if we will regroup students.
-In each population (w, x and y) there is either one smaller English group or DELL provision, specifically to support students who have identified literacy needs.
+In each population (w, x and y) there is one smaller group which falls within the DELL provision, specifically to support students who have identified literacy needs.

 Year 8

 In year 8 this year we have a higher attaining group in each population, and two mixed middle groups.
 Within each mixed group there will be some high attaining students and some students who will need specific support from the teacher.
-In each population (w, x and y) there is either one smaller English group or DELL provision, specifically to support students who have identified literacy needs.
+In each population (w, x and y) there is either one smaller English group which falls within the DELL provision, specifically to support students who have identified literacy needs.

 Year 9

-This year in Year 9, we have one higher attaining group in each population (P and Q) and 4 mixed middle groups.
-This structure was decided in response to the current cohort and their needs.
+This year in Year 9, we have two higher attaining groups in each population (P and Q) and 3 mixed middle groups.
+We believe this structure best supports the current cohort and their needs.
 Within each mixed group there will be some high attaining students and some students who will need specific support from the teacher.
-There is one smaller provision in the Q population, the DELL group, specifically designed to support students who have identified literacy needs.
+There is one smaller provision in the Q population, which is an alternative English pathway, specifically designed to support a small number of students who have identified literacy needs.

 Year 10

-This year in Year 10 we have we have two higher attaining group in each population (P and Q) and 2 mixed middle groups and one slightly smaller group for students who will most benefit from some extra teacher support working towards their GCSE English Language and Literature exams.
+This year in Year 10 we have we have two higher attaining group in each population (P and Q) and 3 mixed middle groups.
 Within each mixed group there will be some high attaining students and some students who will need specific support from the teacher.
-There is one further smaller provision in the Q population, the DELL group, specifically designed to support students who have identified literacy needs.
+There is one smaller provision in the Q population, which is an alternative English pathway, specifically designed to support a small number of students who have identified literacy needs.

 Year 11